 **A history-focused project should interpret, present or otherwise disseminate historical narrative or information.
 Structures and landscapes will only be considered if they are primarily used to facilitate historical interpretation or house significant historical collections.

-To review grant guidelines, including funding priorities and grant cycle information, see Guidelines.
+To review eligibility, grant guidelines, and funding priorities, see Guidelines.